Homepage | (Static sitemap) | ? Help | Links | Contact us

 Do you want your item of clothing to raise only 5 pence for charity - or over £2.50 . . . ?

 Worse still, around 50% of house-to-house collections are misleading/bogus/illegal.

 ...
 And fewer than 1 in 10,000 (=0.01%) illegal collections is prosecuted.

 ...
-And over 10% of filled bags are stolen before the house-to-house collector arrives.
+And up to 10% of filled bags are stolen before the house-to-house collector arrives.

 With CDs and DVDs, around 200 times more money is raised for charity by charity shops compared with typical house-to-house collections (10 cased CDs weigh 1 kilogram) :

 A house-to-house collector gives only a half-penny (0.5p) per CD to the charity !

 A charity shop makes almost £1 profit (=net proceeds) per donated CD or DVD

 With jewellery, over 1,000 times more money (per item) is raised for charity by charity shops compared with typical (royalty-per-tonne) house-to-house collections.